varneberg/Cheat-Sheets/INF140-summary.md

 * Controlling access of individuals and vehicles into buildings and places
   * Use employee card to enter a building(the issue of tailgating) or use key to open a door
-  * Grant acccess only during certain time period
+  * Grant access only during certain time period
-  * Access control in aitport
+  * Access control in airport
-    * Passport + boarding passs, security check, passport control
+    * Passport + boarding pass, security check, passport control

 #### Technical Access Control

-* Log on a system to access resrouces(frontend)
+* Log on a system to access resources(frontend)
-* Filtering certain incoming trafics(backend)
+* Filtering certain incoming traffic(backend)
 * File permission in OS
 * a lot more

 ### General Requirements of Access Control

 * Reliable input (the primary purpose of identification and authentication)
 * Fine specifications for precise levels of access
-* Least priviledge (also know as zero-access principle)
+* Least privilege (also know as zero-access principle)
 * Separation of duty
 * Open and closed policies(blacklist and whitelist)
 * Policy combinations and conflict resolution
-* Adminstrative policies
+* Administrative policies

 ### Basic Elements of Access Control Systems